Check out this: Baxter International Inc. (BAX) could be on the verge of a big rally

 Sponsored

-The stock witnessed a 4.01% gain in the last 1 month and extending the period to 3 months gives it a -14.51%, and is 2.72% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.92% over the week and 2.89% over the month.
+The stock witnessed a -3.38% gain in the last 1 month and extending the period to 3 months gives it a -7.63%, and is -5.90% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.44% over the week and 2.97% over the month.

 Baxter International Inc. (BAX) Analyst Forecasts